Yes, America's anchorman is away and this is your EIB anchor baby Mark Stein.

 Why?

-Because uh somebody has been forced, the wrong people in Milton Friedman terms have been forced to at least start saying the right things.
+Because somebody has been forced, the wrong people in Milton Friedman terms have been forced to at least start saying the right things.

 That goes across the board, by the way.

-I mean, America lets in extraordinary numbers of uh legal immigrants, uh and uh yes, I'm well aware that I'm one of those, and uh if you wanna if you if you want to make a class action settlement and deport us all to uh uh to actually get serious about immigration, I will bear that burden because it's sad to see what's happening at the moment, where the system is gamed every which way.
+And if you want to make a class action settlement and deport us all to actually get serious about immigration, I will bear that burden because it's sad to see what's happening at the moment, where the system is gamed every which way.

 But Ted Cruz actually, oddly enough, isn't talking about legal immigration now.